-The festival takes place on a 55-acre complex with a historic farm site and a modern farming activity center: Plenty of lawn seating, covered seating if you prefer and shady private areas for jamming before and after the concert.
+The festival takes place on a 55-acre complex with a historic farm site and a modern farming activity center.
+Tickets are $20, Gates open at 11:30.
+Music starts at Noon.
+There is plenty of lawn seating, and covered seating (if you prefer) and shady private areas for jamming before and after the concert.
 Bev and Jack will be joined on stage by Larry Tapper on Harmonica and Dave Sargent on Bass Guitar.

 To get to the The Agricultural History Farm Park from Northern Virginia/DC Metro Area, take 270 North to 370 East to Shady Grove Road to the town of Redland.
 Then turn left on Muncaster Road and take it North to the Park.
 Or better yet, to be safe, use your GPS.
 The address is: